vyapp/vy/README.md

 A powerful modal editor written in python.

 Vy is a modal editor with a very modular architecture.
-Everything is very well minimalistic and modular.
+Everything is very minimalistic and modular.
 Vy is built on top of tkinter which is one of the most productive graphical toolkits.
 It permits vy to have such a great programming interface for plugins.
 It is pretty straightfoward to implement a plugin for vy.